The Department is currently staffed at 18 full time sworn officers, of all ranks, and a civilian police clerk.

-The Investigative Unit is responsible for conducting follow-up investigations on felony and serious or complex misdemeanor crimes committed in Pierce Township.
-Cases are assigned to detectives based on solvability factors and the seriousness of the crime.
-The unit is a Detective and an Investigator; it is overseen by the Administrative Lieutenant.
+The Investigative Unit is staffed by one Detective and one investigator and are responsible for conducting follow-up investigations on felony and serious or complex misdemeanor crimes committed in Pierce Township.
+It is overseen by the Administrative Lieutenant.

 The Patrol Unit of the Pierce Township Police Department is responsible for providing the citizens of Pierce Township with the highest level of professional police service and protection.
 The officers are tasked in enforcing criminal laws, traffic laws, township resolutions, and maintain public peace and safety.
-In addition, many of these officers perform additional tasks for the department (i.e. radar trailer, field training officer, physical fitness specialist, crime prevention).
+In addition, many of these officers perform additional tasks related to our programs/operations (i.e. radar trailer, field training officer, physical fitness specialist, crime prevention).

 The officers assigned to the Patrol unit are dedicated towards working in partnership with the members of our community in anticipating and preventing problems and to improving the quality of life for our township residents and visitors.

-The Patrol Unit is organized into four 12 hour shifts.
+The Patrol Unit is organized into four 12-hour shifts, each directed by a shift supervisor.
 To have an officer call you or respond to your location, call 513-732-2231 (Clermont County Dispatch Center).

 The Police Department currently has personnel assigned to the Clermont County Narcotics Unit.